-a.
-Does the focus of the proposed intervention intersect with ongoing initiatives statewide (including, but not limited to those included in the ACC, State Innovation Model and Comprehensive Primary Care Plus)?
+(including, but not limited to those included in the ACC, State Innovation Model and Comprehensive Primary Care Plus)? □ No

-⊠ Yes

-□ No

 b.
 If yes, please identity the applicable statewide initiative(s): (you may select more than one response from the list below)

-Affordability Road Map
+■ Behavioral Health Task Force

-☐ IT Road Map
+☐ HQIP

-□ HQIP
+□ ACC

-☐ SIM Continuation
+SIM Continuation

 ☐ Rx Tool

-Rural Supp ort Fund
+☐ Rural Support Fund

-SUD Waive r
+SUD Waiver

-☐ Health Car e Workforce
+☐ Health Care Workforce

-☐ Jail Diversi on
+☐ Jail Diversion

-Crisis Intervention
+☐ Crisis Intervention

-Primary Ca re Payment Reform
+Primary Care Payment Reform

-☐ Other: (please identify)
+Other: (please identify)

 Please also use the space below to briefly explain how the hospital will ensure the intervention aligns with the applicable ongoing initiative(s).

 Response (Please seek to limit the response to 750 words or less)

-Two goals for the accountable care collaborative is to combine the management of physical and behavioral health under one accountable entity and to strenghten the coordination of services among service providers for Medicaid recipients.
-Under the ACC, RAE's (regional accountable entities) were contracted out, which Rose Medical Center currently works alongside, and will continue to work alongside, for the HTP interventions described above.
-Strenghtening our coordination of services together will assist in the efforts of reducing avoidable hospitalizations, reducing length of stay and improving overall patient outcomes.
-The collaboration with our RAE's will also ensure a safe discharge handoff and continuation of much needed services for underserved members of our community.
+The accountable care collaborative combines the management of physical and behavioral health under one accountable entity and to strengthens the coordination of services among service providers for Medicaid recipients.
+This is accomplished through partnerships between facilities and Regional Accountable Entities (RAEs) like North Suburban and Colorado Access.
+By enhancing our coordination of services through discharge planning and referral notification, we will work to reduce avoidable hospitalizations, length of stay and improving overall patient outcomes.
+The collaboration with our Colorado Access will also ensure a safe discharge handoff and continuation of much-needed services for underserved community members, as outlined in sections 4 and 5.

 This intervention also intersects with the Behavioral Health Task Force who's goal is to identify systemic gaps and enhancements in access to behavioral health services, especially for vulnerable or underserved populations.
 Participating in this intervention directly addresses closing the gap in services for our at-risk patients.

+Finally, the utilization and expansion of technological tools like CORHIO align with the IT Roadmap.
+This tool will help share pertinent patient information between providers, Colorado

+Access, and Health First Colorado.